Call us on

 The Cambridge team is also well known for advising in cases involving negligent fertility treatment, including laboratory mix-ups and accidents and inadequate clinical treatment.
 The team and I have been involved in a number of complex, high-profile cases on behalf of clients nationwide.

-Guy Forster is "very experienced in high-value cases, and treats clients with great care" - Legal 500 2015
+Guy Forster is "a leader in his field and is superb with clients" – Legal 500 2016

 For me, the most rewarding aspect is guiding a client along the way to achieving their aims, whether they are securing compensation to fund vital care and therapy needs, or simply getting the answers or apology they were seeking at the outset.